Lemon Ginger Drink for Inflammation

 An imbalanced gut can make inflammation worse, which is why understanding unhealthy gut is an important first step in supporting digestive wellness.

-This is how Lemons can Add Antioxidant and Immune Support
+Lemons Add Antioxidant and Immune Support

 Lemons contribute more than flavor.